 Learn how to repair Macbook logic boards!

 We offer one-on-one training in a personalized tutoring environment.
 I believe the best way to learn difficult material is in an environment where you work and ask questions at your own pace.
-Tutoring is always one-on-one with no other students.

 Who does the teaching?

 Teaching is done by Louis, Jason, or Paul, who are excellent board repair technicians in their own right.

 I want to sign up!
 What do I do?

 Very simple!
 Choose a package below, and then pick your dates using the scheduler.
 Don’t sign up for one day; we don’t accept 1 day sessions and will refund you & cancel your booking.
 Bookings via the scheduler are for ONE STUDENT ONLY.
 If you wish to have multiple students, contact us in advance.